-The completed construction of the Lower Grade Control Structure as described in the project construction plans and specifications (to be developed as part of Task 1).
+The completed construction of the overall project as described in the project construction plans and specifications (to be developed as part of Task 1).

 Contractor invoices related to the construction of this component of the overall project.
-Photo documentation and as-built survey of the completed Lower Grade Control Structure.

 The balance of funding required for this task will be paid through other funding sources described in this application.